 If you have been injured in an accident or a loved one has been killed in an accident, a structured settlement might be right for you.
 Structured settlements can help pay long-term medical expenses, help care for a person with mental or physical disabilities who is no longer able to work or care for themselves or help support a surviving spouse or child by replacing lost income, funding a college education, etc.

-At the Law Offices of John Day, our award-winning lawyers have significant experience in structured settlements and we help our clients decide if a structured settlement is right for them and their circumstances.
+At The Law Offices of John Day, P.C. our award-winning lawyers have significant experience in structured settlements and we help our clients decide if a structured settlement is right for them and their circumstances.

 Can I Get Out of a Structured Settlement?

 Once your settlement money is used to purchase the annuity, you can’t change your mind and go back to the original lump sum.
 However, you can sell your annuity.
 In fact, you may have seen the ads on late night TV where companies seek to buy out your structured settlement.
 Typically, the companies who offer this service buy your annuity at a fraction of its true value.
 And they often do so with predatory tactics as outlined in this Washington Post article .